A Passover Relationship between Events in the Life and

 H—Jesus prayed the entire night before selecting His apostles (Luke 6:12)

-D—Supper usually night, while guests present—executioner left immediately many days away to the Dead Sea
+D—Supper usually at night, with guests—executioner left immediately many days away to the Dead Sea

 5—Disciples in the boat all night